psycopg/psycopg/docs/basic/install.rst

     pip install "psycopg[binary]"

 This will install a self-contained package with all the libraries needed.
+If you are coming from Psycopg 2, this is the equivalent of installing the ``psycopg2-binary`` package.

 **You will need pip 20.3 at least**: please run ``pip install --upgrade pip`` to update it beforehand.